Criminal Lovers

-Criminal Lovers (French title: Les Amants criminels) is a 1999 psychological thriller and horror film by French director François Ozon.
-In fact, it is modern retelling of Hansel and Gretel.
+Criminal Lovers (French title: Les amants criminels) is a 1999 psychological horror film by French director François Ozon.
+It is a modern retelling of Hansel and Gretel.

 Plot

 High school student Alice convinces her boyfriend and lover Luc to murder their classmate Saïd, with whom she was having an affair, and who, she claims, raped her.
 When they dispose of his body in the woods late one night, the couple get lost on their way back to their car and are taken in by a mysterious old hermit.
 Matters take a bizarre turn when the stranger locks the young lovers in his cellar with the dead body of Saïd and reveals that he plans to eat them.
 The stranger harnesses Luc and convinces him to have sex by allowing Luc and Alice to survive.
 After sharing the stranger's bed with him, Luc escapes from the forest without killing the hermit.

-When the couple emerges from the forest, they find the police near their car.
-The authorities have learned of their murder of Saïd, and arrest them and the hermit, apparently after Saïd's body is found.
+When the couple emerge from the forest, they find the police near their car.
+The authorities have learnt of their murder of Saïd, and arrest them and the hermit, apparently after Saïd's body is found.
 Luc gets arrested after getting caught in a bear trap, and Alice tries to run away but is eventually caught and killed by the police.
 In the final sequence, Luc, in vain, tries to stop the police, who are beating the forester.
 In despair and anguish, Luc is carried to the city in the police car.